Get

 How Do I Care for a Golden Retriever with Pigmentary Uveitis?

 As a complication of PU, glaucoma can be a very painful condition; however, it may not always be obvious when our canine companions are experiencing pain.
-The following behavior changes may indicate that your pet is painful, for which prompt reevaluation by a veterinarian is recommended:
+The following behavior changes may indicate that your pet is in pain, for which prompt reevaluation by a veterinarian is recommended:

 • Disinterest in play or social interactions